 It has an astonishing number of Amazon reviews, and for such a low cost machine I’d usually be looking for a high percentage of one & two stars, but that’s not the case at all.

-If you’re decided on a Tassimo machine, and if you’re only going to be creating one or two coffees at a time (this machine has a small 800ml water tank) and if you’re on a tight budget and don’t need much in terms of bells and whistles, I think this one is worth a look.
+If you’re decided on a Tassimo machine, and if you’re only going to be making one or two coffees at a time (this machine has a small 800ml water tank) and if you’re on a tight budget and don’t need much in terms of bells and whistles, I think this one is worth a look.

 Check Price - Amazon UK